 Be it the language that shapes the culture or the culture that forms the word, learn about Japanese culture through key words used in everyday speech.

 Japanese animal sounds can be quite different from how other cultures perceive them to be.
-Here are a few of them, along with the names of the animals in Japanese, and their English versions.
+Here are a few of them, including the elusive Japanese fox or kitsune.
+In addition to kitsune, you can also learn the names of the animals in Japanese, and their English versions.
 Unlike the various descriptions that can be found in English, the sound an animal makes is usually uniform in Japanese.